-The Company considers its capital to be shareholders' equity, which is comprised of share capital, contributed surplus, accumulated other comprehensive income and accumulated deficit, which totaled \$18,797,000 at March 31, 2018 along with the debt which totaled \$17,941,000 at March 31, 2018.
+The Company considers its capital to be shareholders' equity, which is comprised of share capital, contributed surplus, and accumulated other comprehensive income and deficit, which totaled \$19,149 at September 30, 2019, along with long-term debt, which totaled \$17,047 at September 30, 2019.

-The Company plans to raise capital, as necessary, to meet its needs and take advantage of perceived opportunities and, therefore, does not have a numeric target for its capital structure.
-Funds are primarily secured through debt instruments, equity capital raised by way of private placements and convertible notes.
-There can be no assurance that the Company will be able to continue raising capital in this manner.
+The Company raises capital, as necessary, to meet its needs and take advantage of perceived opportunities and, therefore, does not have a numeric target for its capital structure.
+Funds are primarily secured through equity capital, convertible debentures raised by way of private placements, and debt instruments.